anupriyachhabra/p3-behavioral-cloning/README.md

 using callbacks - ModelCheckPoint.
 * I then applied the saved weights in drive.py and ran the model against random epochs starting with weights for 3rd epoch, 5th epoch etc. I saw no improvement after 10th epoch so I settled on 10 for number of epochs.
-* At this point my car was stil failing to make sharp turns but driving smoother.
+* At this point my car was still failing to make sharp turns but driving smoother.
 * I explored using transfer learning using VGG or AlexNet, but I thought that the dataset used in these models is very different and I should try to improve my model.
 * I studied the images again and decided to add the left and right images with an adjustment to steering angle to compensate